 See it to believe it.
 Without a doubt the Virginia Marine Science Museum, ranked among the top 10 most-attended aquarium facilities in the country, is not-to-be- missed.
 It is the ultimate family field trip.
 The world-class facility features 800,000 gallons of aquariums and live animal habitats representative of Virginia’s coastal rivers to the Atlantic Ocean as well as a six-story-high ABC Family Channel IMAX® 3D Theater.
 Bonus points: The touch tanks are awesome and the interactive kiosks fun for all ages.
 Thinking while having fun, what could be better?

 Splish, splash, like taking a bath.
 There is no substitute for being part of the action.
 Extraordinary in every way, the Harbor Seal Splash created by the Virginia Marine Science Museum staff is all about action.
-The new two-hour in-water, interactive educational program is an opportunity for visitors to learn firsthand about the natural history of harbor seals.
+The 90-minute in-water, interactive educational program is an opportunity for visitors to learn firsthand about the natural history of harbor seals.
 The mini adventure experience provides plenty for the next science report and hours of one-of-a-kind memories.

 Go dolphin spotting.
 Once the whales head north, dolphins take over the waters skimming and frolicking as if teasing boaters.
 Boats depart from the Virginia Beach Fishing Center at Rudee Inlet, not far from the Aquarium.
 Sighting dolphins is not a guarantee (they are not paid to appear), but guides share with passengers plenty of interesting information about the powerful yet friendly mammals of the sea.
 On board passengers engage in hands-on activities with marine mammal artifacts.